-Also referred to as the diaconate, this is a ministry of the bishop, who has appointed two deacons to oversee and support the deacon community as archdeacons.
-They are the Venerable Janet Tidwell the Venerable Carole Maddux, and the Venerable Juan Sandoval. ("The Venerable" is the formal way to address archdeacons.)
+Also referred to as the diaconate, this is a ministry of the bishop, who has appointed three deacons to oversee and support the deacon community as Archdeacons.
+They are the Venerable Carole Maddux, the Venerable Juan Sandoval, and the Venerable Janet Tidwell. ("The Venerable" is the formal way to address Archdeacons.)
 Dream a New World: Hearing a Deacon's Call

 WHAT IS A DEACON?